Neue Deutsche Härte

 Neue Deutsche Härte (/de/; "New German Hardness", sometimes abbreviated as NDH), also known as dance-metal, (Note: Term used to describe NDH bands that do not sing in German) is a crossover style drawing from Neue Deutsche Welle, alternative metal, groove metal, electro-industrial and techno.
-It developed in Germany and Austria during the early-to-mid 1990s and early 2000s.
-Alluding to the style of Neue Deutsche Welle, the term was coined by the music press after the 1995 release of Rammstein's first studio album Herzeleid.
+It is also sometimes classified as a subgenre of industrial metal.
+NDH developed in Germany and Austria during the early-to-mid 1990s and early 2000s.
+Alluding to the style of Neue Deutsche Welle, the term was coined by the music press after the 1995 release of Rammstein's first studio album, Herzeleid.

 Characteristics

 Neue Deutsche Härte describes a crossover style that is influenced by Neue Deutsche Welle, alternative metal and groove metal combining it with elements from electro-industrial and techno.
-The lyrics are generally in German.
+Even though early NDH developed detached from industrial metal many people still classify it as a subgenre of industrial metal because of the major similarities developed mainly due to the more industrial influence of Rammstein on the genre.
+The lyrics of NDH are generally in German.
 NDH uses the basic setup of instruments for metal: electric guitar, bass guitar, drums and vocals, along with keyboard, synthesizers, samples and sometimes additional percussion.
 Emphasis is on a demonstration of predominance, by over-pronouncing certain syllables and sounds (such as the uvular or alveolar trill).
 The vocals are dominantly presenting in deep, male and clean voice.
 Some bands use screaming and death growls, which is also common, being heard in certain songs by Oomph!, Rammstein, Joachim Witt, Megaherz and Eisbrecher.
 NDH imagery is often strongly masculine and militaristic.
 Guitars are tuned low, usually to drop D or drop C, and are generally heavily distorted.
-The NDH style has crossed borders and its popularity has grown in recent years to such an extent that there are already bands outside Germany, such as the Spanish band Bloody Kitchen, who do not use German in their songs as usual and their lyrics are also entirely in Spanish.
+The NDH style has crossed borders and its popularity has grown to such an extent that there are bands outside Germany that make NDH-music with their own languages for example Hanzel und Gretyl, Ruoska, and Raubtier.